FeatureToggleStudy/halfpipe-docs/content/faq/_index.md

 The easy solution is to simply remove the `USER` in the Dockerfile and let everything run as root.

-### Im getting a 403 when trying to use Vault, but it used to work!
+### I get a 403 when trying to use Vault, but it used to work!

 This most likely means your token have expired.
 When you do a login you will see